-Built in 1967, by Marinette Marine Corporation of Marinette, Wisconsin (hull # YTB 790) as the YTB-790 (Menominee) for the United States Navy.
+Built in 1967, by the Marinette Marine Corporation of Marinette, Wisconsin (hull # YTB 790) as the YTB-790 (Menominee) for the United States Navy.

+In 1971, the tug was reassigned to Naval Station Mayport, Florida.
 The date she was placed out of service is unknown.
-She was struck from the Naval Register on September 4th, 1998.
-And, disposed of by the Defense Reutilization and Marketing Service (DRMS) for reuse/conversion, on the of September 27th, 2000.
+The tug was struck from the Naval Register on September 4th, 1998.
+And, disposed of by the Defense Reutilization and Marketing Service (DRMS) for reuse and or conversion, on September 27th, 2000.

-Her capacities were 28,600 gallons of fuel oil, 10,000 gallons of ballast, 1,200 gallons of potable water, and 710 gallons of lube oil.
+Her electrical service was provided by two, 60kW generator sets.
+Driven by two, Detroit Diesel 6-71 diesel engines.
+The tug's capacities were 28,600 gallons of fuel oil, 10,000 gallons of ballast, 1,200 gallons of potable water, and 710 gallons of lube oil.